3.2 CONSIDERATION OF EVIDENCE—CONDUCT OF THE JURY

 Because you must base your verdict only on the evidence received in the case and on these instructions, I remind you that you must not be exposed to any other information about the case or to the issues it involves.
 Except for discussing the case with your fellow jurors during your deliberations:

-The law requires these restrictions to ensure the parties have a fair trial based on the same evidence that each party has had an opportunity to address.
 A juror who violates these restrictions jeopardizes the fairness of these proceedings[, and a mistrial could result that would require the entire trial process to start over].
 If any juror is exposed to any outside information, please notify the court immediately.